b-k/py1040/Readme.md

 ### Caveats

 This program is not a tax tutor or advisor; there are many other sources that can help you optimize your tax situation.
-This is just a calculator.
+This is just a calculator, that may be useful in the process.

 There are many elements of the system that are not yet implemented.
 I (BK) am not self-employed and don't have a farm, so I have not implemented Schedules C or F.